AlternateNicko/Npp-Transpiled-Language/README.md

 ___

 Npp (or N++, Nplang) is a transpiled language writen in python.
-It is a high level, simple programming language, with an easy to read syntax, declarations and instances.
+It is a high level, simple programming language, a project that I have been doing for over a year as a hobby.
+Due to sophisticated syntaxes and many supports, I've decided to make it public

+Npp includes an easy to read syntax, mainly from python type keywords and C++ like syntaxes.
+Simple language features like declarations, instances, keywords, built ins, and OOP.
 And many more features N++ includes,
 The followings are:
 - variable declarations